CiscoDevNet/ODL-Cluster-App/README.md

 - Application GUI on top based on DLUX UI framework augmented with UI metric display frameworks.

 - Application GUI is started on the local ODL (#1 in the picture).
 It is straightforward to gathers stats from ODL #1.
+ODL Node #1 cannot speak directly to ODL Nodes #2 and #3 due to same origin